ionic-team/ionic-docs/docs/api/back-button.md

 <EncapsulationPill type="shadow" />

-The back button navigates back in the app's history upon click.
-It is smart enough to know what to render based on the mode and when to show based on the navigation stack.
+The back button navigates back in the app's history when clicked.
+It is only displayed when there is history in the navigation stack, unless [`defaultHref`](#default-back-history) is set.
+The back button displays different text and icon based on the mode, but this can be customized.

-To change what is displayed in the back button, use the `text` and `icon` properties.

 ## Basic Usage